willcpope/cfb_attendance/README.md

 >
 > Sports Illustrated

-This survey and analysis is intended to help collegiate athletic directors determine what college football fans expectations.
+This survey and analysis is intended to help collegiate athletic directors determine college football fan expectations.

 ## Sample Size Demographics
 I personally designed the survey using Google Forms and collected responses from both LinkedIn and Reddit.